Are you eager to have your young kids do more for themselves? Here are nine ways to encourage and raise self-sufficient kids.

 And that’s OK.

-The first hurdle is for them to feel capable of doing these tasks on their own and taking on the responsibility.
-Later, you could say: “Let me give you a tip about how to make your bed really smooth.” or “Just so you know, you missed a spot when wiping up the milk.”
+The first hurdle is for them to feel capable of doing these tasks on their own and taking on responsibility.
+Perfection can come later.

 Bite Your Tongue